department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You may qualify for:** 1-time dental care

-**You can get this care only if:**
+**You can get this care only if all of the following are true for you:**

 - You were discharged or released under conditions other than dishonorable, **and**
 - You apply for dental care within 180 days of discharge or release, **and**
 - Your DD214 certificate of discharge doesn’t show that you had a complete dental exam and all needed dental treatment before you were discharged\*

-**\*Please note:** Public Law 83 enacted June 16, 1955, amended Veterans’ eligibility for outpatient dental services.
-As a result, any Veteran who got a dental award letter from VBA dated before 1955 in which VBA determined the dental conditions to be noncompensable is no longer eligible for Class II outpatient dental treatment.
+**\*Please note:** If you got a dental award letter from VBA dated before 1955 stating that your dental conditions aren't compensable, then you are no longer eligible for Class II outpatient dental treatment.
+This is because of Public Law 83, which was enacted June 16, 1955, and which amended Veterans’ eligibility for outpatient dental services.

 </div>
 </li>